 This is a 2016 Netflix movie directed by Sian Heder (her first full-length feature film).
 Tallulah’s cast includes Ellen Page, Allison Janney, and Tammy Blanchard (from The Invitation) to name a few.
 The film is centered on a young nomadic woman, Tallulah (meaning “leaping water” in native American), who happens to take away a baby from an irresponsible mother.
 Unable to support the child, she seeks help from her ex-boyfriend’s mother.
 Though Tallulah is not a true story, it is very believable fiction.
 The cast does a fantastic job and keeps you captivated through the length of the film.
 The on-screen chemistry that Ellen and Allison share is excellent.
 Here’s the Tallulah Sundance Movie Review.
 A lot of people reached out to me asking to write an article explaining the metaphorical elements of the film, especially that ending.
-Honestly, it’s nothing complicated, but here is the film Tallulah’s ending explained.
+Honestly, it’s nothing complicated, but here is the film Tallulah’s ending explained; spoilers ahead.

 Tallulah Plot Summary